Parametric3/PHBS_MLF_2019/README.md

 ### 4.1 Basic Features
 1. **User features** (Feature type = 1):

-This part is to generate features related to users, see our [code](./Features(user and category).ipynb)
+This part is to generate features related to users, see our [code](./Features(user and category).ipynb).

 Feature name| type | Explaination
 ---|---|---